CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 The CivicActions Information System Contingency Plan (ISCP) has been distributed to all CivicActons team members.
 The ISCP can be found in the CivicActions Handbook at <https://civicactions-handbook.readthedocs.io/en/latest/09-security/contingency-plan/>.

-##### LINCS

-The LINCS Information System Contingency Plan (ISCP) has been distributed to all members who have roles in Contingency Planning and Incident Response team.
-Direction by the System Owner will update who is required to receive a copy of the contingency plan.
-The ISCP can be found in the LINCS GitHub wiki at <https://git.civicactions.net/lincs/compliance/blob/master/docs/contingency-plan.md>.

 #### c